usharesoft/hammr/documentation/en/source/pages/templates-spec/builders/builders-gce.rst

 For building an image, the valid keys are:

+* ``type`` (mandatory): a string providing the machine image type to build.
+Default builder type for Google compute Engine: ``Google Compute Engine``.
+To get the available builder type, please refer to :ref:`command-line-format`
 * ``installation`` (optional): an object providing low-level installation or first boot options.
 These override any installation options in the :ref:`template-stack` section.
 The following valid keys for installation are:
 	* ``diskSize`` (mandatory): an integer providing the disk size of the machine image to create.